CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Literal-Serializes-XSD-BooleanSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.BooleanSerializer

-> Class that can serialize any variable to a string literal representation its truth valueInstead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.booleanSerializer`
+> Class that can serialize any variable to a string literal representation its truth value.
+Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.booleanSerializer`.